USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 ### DRYDEP: CCTM hourly cumulative dry deposition file

 The 2-D CCTM dry deposition file (DRYDEP) includes cumulative hourly dry deposition fluxes (kg hectare<sup>‑1</sup>) for selected model species.
-CCTM calculates dry deposition for all of the species listed in the dry deposition INCLUDE'' *files within the mechanism INCLUDE directories.
-Dry deposition INCLUDE* ''files exist for gas-phase species (GC_DDEP.EXT), aerosol species (AE_DDEP.EXT), and inert model species (NR_DDEP.EXT).
+CCTM calculates dry deposition for all of the species listed in the dry deposition INCLUDE files within the mechanism INCLUDE directories.
+Dry deposition INCLUDE files exist for gas-phase species (GC_DDEP.EXT), aerosol species (AE_DDEP.EXT), and inert model species (NR_DDEP.EXT).
 Species can be removed from the DDEP.EXT files to adjust the number of species that undergo the dry deposition process and are written to the DRYDEP output file.

 ### WETDEP: CCTM hourly cumulative wet deposition file